Mapped: Every country Trump has threatened after strikes on Venezuela

 Greenland

-Fears are growing that Trump could order U.S. military action in Greenland after repeated threats to seize the territory.
+Fears are growing that Mr Trump could order US military action in Greenland after repeated threats to seize the territory.

-Trump’s desire for a U.S. takeover of the mineral-rich self-governing Danish territory has been no secret since he resumed office in January last year.
+Mr Trump’s desire for a US takeover of the mineral-rich self-governing Danish territory has been no secret since he resumed office in January last year.

-On Monday, Denmark’s prime minister Mette Frederiksen in a statement that "the US has no right to annex any of the three nations in the Danish kingdom", of which Greenland is one.
+On Monday, Denmark’s prime minister, Mette Frederiksen, said in a statement that “the US has no right to annex any of the three nations in the Danish kingdom”, of which Greenland is one.

 Iran

 It is not clear how the US could help the protesters.
-Speaking to reporters in Air Force One, Trump only said: “If they start killing people like they have in the past, I think they’re going to get hit very hard by the United States.”
+Speaking to reporters on Air Force One, Mr Trump only said: “If they start killing people like they have in the past, I think they’re going to get hit very hard by the United States.”

 Cuba

-US Secretary of State Marco Rubio said on Sunday that he believes Cuba is “in a lot of trouble” following the capture of Maduro, a key ally.
+US secretary of state Marco Rubio said on Sunday that he believes Cuba is “in a lot of trouble” following the capture of Mr Maduro, a key ally.

-Trump says the US may not need to intervene in Cuba, one of Venezuela’s key allies, as he claims that the country is “ready to fall” following Maduro’s capture.
+Mr Trump says the US may not need to intervene in Cuba, one of Venezuela’s key allies, as he claims that the country is “ready to fall” following Mr Maduro’s capture.

 “I don’t know if they’re going to hold out, but Cuba now has no income.
 They got all of their income from Venezuela, from the Venezuelan oil.
 They’re not getting any of it.
 Cuba literally is ready to fall.”